 Legendary 70s rock band Sweet has postponed their pre-Christmas UK Tour to 2021 but the good news is the have also added dates in Birmingham (2 Dec), Bexhill (4 Dec) and Nottingham (19 Dec).
+Plus, although following the closure of the Salisbury City Hall a concert will now take place at Southampton 1865 on Friday 26th November.

 The 16-date nationwide tour will start on 25th November 2021 in Brighton and end on 20th December in Bury St Edmunds.
 Special guests on the tour are the popular Thin Lizzy tribute band Limehouse Lizzy.